kyverno/kyverno/documentation/kyverno-cli.md

 #### Validate

 Validates a policy, can validate multiple policy resource description files or even an entire folder containing policy resource description files.
-Currently supports files with resource description in yaml.
+Currently supports files with resource description in YAML.

 Example: